MitchDonley/nlp-project/README.md

 ### MLM + TLM Intermediate Training
 Ensure you are in the XLM directory
-Run this python script and if you have an available GPU on cuda:0 this will run properly (assuming all other paths are correct)
+Run this python script and if you have an available GPU on cuda:0 this will run properly (assuming all other paths are correct).
+This will train the baseline model released by Facebook with the normal TLM + MLM objective function.
 ```bash
 python -W ignore train.py \
 --exp_name fine_tune_xnli_mlm_tlm \